saurabh29r/FavoritePageBookmark/README.md

 ![Blankformpage](https://user-images.githubusercontent.com/48233777/236136642-4abe78f8-41e2-4495-bad4-5c67128ae39a.png)

-When we fill all details and click on submit button , pages will start creating dynamically.
+When we fill all details and click on submit button , pages will start creating dynamically and input will be blank.

 ![Favorite BookMarkpage](https://user-images.githubusercontent.com/48233777/236136780-11d61e04-23e2-48b5-9b5e-2ffad0f6f032.png)